italia/eudi-wallet-it-docs/docs/en/trust.rst

      - **Description**
      - **Required**
    * - **iss**
-     - See `OIDC-FED`_ Section 3.1 for further details.
+     - See `OID-FED`_ Section 3.1 for further details.
      - |check-icon|
    * - **sub**
-     - See `OIDC-FED`_ Section 3.1 for further details.
+     - See `OID-FED`_ Section 3.1 for further details.
      - |check-icon|
    * - **iat**
-     - See `OIDC-FED`_ Section 3.1 for further details.
+     - See `OID-FED`_ Section 3.1 for further details.
      - |check-icon|
    * - **exp**
-     - See `OIDC-FED`_ Section 3.1 for further details.
+     - See `OID-FED`_ Section 3.1 for further details.
      - |check-icon|
    * - **jwks**
      - Federation JWKS of the *sub* entity.
-See `OIDC-FED`_ Section 3.1 for further details.
+See `OID-FED`_ Section 3.1 for further details.
      - |check-icon|
    * - **metadata_policy**
      - JSON Object that describes the Metadata policy.
 Each key of the JSON Object represents an identifier of the metadata type and each value MUST be a JSON Object that represents the metadata policy according to that metadata type.
-Please refer to the `OIDC-FED`_ specifications, Section-5.1, for the implementation details.
+Please refer to the `OID-FED`_ specifications, Section-5.1, for the implementation details.
      - |uncheck-icon|
    * - **trust_marks**
      - JSON Array containing the Trust Marks issued by itself for the subordinate subject.